codestag/stag-custom-sidebars/readme.txt

 2. As usual, new widget area appears to right of the screen along with a button to delete the widget area with a shortcode in description to use it anywhere.

 == Changelog ==

+= 1.1 - Dec 17, 2015 =
+* Fixed an issue where sidebar wouldn't delete
+* Tweaked the delete icon

 = 1.0.11 - Oct 20, 2014 =
 * Fix issue with undefined variables breaking the sidebars